Stone Ground & Roasted Cacao Nibs from Belize

 The beans themselves are very different from those that make up most of the chocolate consumed in the U.S. The most common bean is called CCN-51 and produces excellent yields, is disease resistant, and is so bitter it must be processed with an alkali solution to neutralize the acidity.

 On the other hand our beans are unique to their own region of origin and are only grown and processed on a small scale, allowing us to select the very best varieties of beans for our delicious nibs.
-The common CCN-51 bean is grown on large monoculture plantations, whereas our farmers practice sustainable permaculture while working in harmony with the native plants.
+The common CCN-51 bean is grown on large monoculture plantations, whereas our farmers practice multi-species permaculture while working in harmony with the native plants.

 The farmers we work with do not use herbicides or pesticides and as an added assurance, the beans have been tested by a certified lab for the presence of Glyphosate and so far none has been found.